What is TriMix-gel®?(prostaglandin, papaverine, phentolamine)

 Do not let anyone else use your medication.

-Do not use this product if you are sensitive to prostaglandin/alprostadil.
+Do not use if you are sensitive to prostaglandin/alprostadil.

 The pharmacy has always relied on the “triad” patient-physician-pharmacist relationship.
 Through this relationship, patient needs are determined by a physician, who chooses a treatment regimen that may include a compounded medication.
 Physicians often prescribe compounded medications for reasons that include (but are not limited to) the following situations: